-Star Wars: Galaxy’s Edge opens soon at Disneyland and Walt Disney World.
-This guide details what we know, with speculative tips for visiting, avoiding crowds, and basic info about Star Wars Land in both California and Disney’s Hollywood Studios.
-(Last updated May 2, 2019.)
+Star Wars: Galaxy’s Edge is now open at Disneyland and debuts soon at Walt Disney World.
+This guide details what we know, with tips for visiting, avoiding crowds, and info about Star Wars Land in both California and Hollywood Studios.
+(Last updated July 24, 2019.)